486DX2-boomer/spb-rangetimer/readme.md

 ## To Do

+- [ ] ~~Start~~, ~~Stop~~, ~~Clear Timer~~, Half Hour, Hour, Custom Time Interval (Hour, half hour, or arbitrary time),  Reserved for Member, ~~Out of Order~~
+- [ ] Add expiration behavior to timers (timers should stay at 0:00 and clear manually instead of auto clearing)
+- [ ] Having an array of 21 timers starting at 1 and ending at 20 is kind of iffy, don't know if I want to do 0-19 and then translate the value at the frontend.
+Either way is confusing
+- [ ] Refactor this so I send one request and get the state of all 20 timers with one request instead of sending 20 requests every second (But I couldn't figure out how)
+- [ ] Get timer index from GET request logic (`timerIndex := strings.Split(ti, "/start/")[1]`) rewritten into a generic
+- [ ] Toggling timer flags (reserved, member, out of order) are currently all separate functions, rewrite into a generic
+- [x] All of the front end work (has to look good because customers will see it)
 - [x] Figure out how to call Refresh() without typing the URL in (lol)
-- [ ] All of the front end work (has to look good because customers will see it)
 - [x] Front end fetch the timers from the server and display them in DOM
   - [x] Do not know how to refresh this every second- a fetch request every second?
 Sounds expensive
-  - [ ] I am just doing 20 fetch requests a second until I figure out how to fix this
-- [ ] Convert integer to time (3600 seconds == 1 hour on screen)
+- [x] Convert integer to time (3600 seconds == 1 hour on screen)
-- [ ] ~~Start~~, ~~Stop~~, Clear Timer, Half Hour, Hour, Custom Time Interval (Hour, half hour, or arbitrary time),  Reserved for Member, Out of Order
-- [ ] Having an array of 21 timers starting at 1 and ending at 20 is kind of iffy, don't know if I want to do 0-19 and then translate the value at the frontend.
-Either way is confusing
-- [ ] I want to refactor this so I send one request and get the state of all 20 timers with one request instead of sending 20 requests every second (But I couldn't figure out how)
-- [ ] Hide Timer Buttons (For range use, so savvy customers don't reset their own timers)
+- [x] Hide Timer Buttons (For range use, so savvy customers don't reset their own timers)

 ## Code Snippets